rgknp/AIDayLabs/lab03.4-execute_in_remote_environment/0_README.md

 az ml experiment submit -c <REMOTE_VM> CATelcoCustomerChurnModelingWithoutDprep.py
 ```

-Note that the execution environment is configured using the specifications in conda_dependencies.yml.
+Note that the execution environment is configured using the specifications in `conda_dependencies.yml`.

+Please take a moment to delete the Ubuntu DSVM before moving to the next lab.

 ### (Optional) Lab 3: Running on a remote Spark cluster